-WNS4: Principal Residence Dwellings
+WNS5: Principal Residence Dwellings

 All new open market housing (excluding replacement dwellings) permitted within the Neighbourhood Area will be restricted to ensure its occupancy as a Principal Residence.
 This relates to first and future occupation of the dwelling.
-This is to ensure that there is a supply of new housing for occupation by local people and to address the growth of dwellings used for holiday accommodation (either as a second homes or as holiday lets) which impacts upon the overall balance and sustainability of the settlement.

-Principal Residence is defined as someone's main or sole residence.
+Principal Residence is defined as those occupied as someone's main or sole residence where the residents spend the majority of their time.

 Proposals for holiday accommodation will not be permitted unless located on an established holiday complex.

-Proof of residency can include being registered as an elector, and for local services such as health care, schools etc. Occupiers of homes with a Principal Residence condition will be required to keep proof that they are meeting the obligation or condition and be obliged to provide this proof on the request of the North Norfolk District Council.
+Occupiers of homes with a Principal Residence condition will be required to keep proof that they are meeting the obligation or condition and be obliged to provide this proof if or when North Norfolk District Council requests this information.